秘密研究所

 We invite you now to browse some of our department鈥檚 resources and commemorative display as we celebrate Native American and Alaska Native Heritage Month 2024!
 The display can be found at Marx Library on 2nd Floor South with a and for additional information.

-November 11th is Veterans Day / Veterans History Project
+Veterans History Project

-November 11th is Veterans Day.
-To celebrate, the Government Documents Department is highlighting the Library of Congress鈥檚 Veterans History Project (VHP).
+The Government Documents Department is highlighting the Library of Congress鈥檚 Veterans History Project (VHP).
 In late 2000, Congress directed the Library of Congress to initiate a nationwide project to collect the stories of veterans, family members, defense-industry workers, and similar individuals who had served with the United States military in the 20th century.

 As a result, the VHP collects, preserves, and makes accessible the firsthand recollections of U.S. military veterans who have served, so that future generations may hear directly from veterans and better understand what they saw, did, and felt during their service.
 The Veterans History Project welcomes collections from or about veterans who served in the U.S. military, in any capacity, from World War I to the more recent conflicts and peacekeeping missions.
 Under the Gold Star Families Voices Act, VHP also accepts oral histories by immediate family members (parent, spouse, sibling, or child) of 鈥渕embers of the Armed Forces who died as a result of their service during a period of war.鈥